AI-SDC/SACRO-ML/user_stories/README.md

 ## The user stories in detail

-Unless otherwise specified, the stories are for Python ML models.
+Unless otherwise specified, the stories are for Python machine learning models.

 ### User story 1: Ideal Case